elleveTEC/webapp/README.md

 ## Overview

-The main purpose of this application is to be able to obtain a prediction of the effort in number of days necessary to fulfill different user stories.
-This, through a web application.
+The main purpose of this application is to be able to obtain an effort prediction in number of days necessary to fulfill different user stories, through a web application.
-It looks forward to optimize the scheduling and estimation of times.
+It looks forward to optimize the scheduling and estimation of times related to the development of CEMEX Go.

 ## Features